Lecturer in Modern Languages

 Peter DePergola, Ph.D., MTS

-Shaughness Family Chair in Humanities; Associate Professor of Bioethics and Medical Humanities; Associate Professor of Philosophy and Religious Studies; Director, Bioethics and Medical Humanities Program; Executive Director, St. Augustine Center for Ethics, Religion, and Culture
+Shaughness Family Chair for the Study of the Humanities; Associate Professor of Bioethics and Medical Humanities; Associate Professor of Philosophy and Religious Studies; Director, Ethical Leadership and Bioethics and Medical Humanities Programs; Executive Director and Senior Research Fellow, St. Augustine Center for Ethics, Religion, and Culture

-Dr. Peter DePergola is the Shaughness Family Chair in Humanities, Associate Professor of Bioethics and Medical Humanities, Associate Professor of Philosophy and Religious Studies, Director of the Bioethics and Medical Humanities Program, and Executive Director of the St. Augustine Center for Ethics, Religion, and Culture at Elms College.
+Dr. Peter DePergola is the Shaughness Family Chair for the Study of the Humanities, Associate Professor of Bioethics and Medical Humanities, Associate Professor of Philosophy and Religious Studies, Director of the Ethical Leadership and Bioethics and Medical Humanities Programs, and Executive Director and Senior Research Fellow of the St. Augustine Center for Ethics, Religion, and Culture at Elms College.
 He serves concurrently as Chief Ethics Officer, Senior Director of Clinical Ethics, Chief of the Ethics Consultation Service, and Chair of the Ethics Advisory Committee at Baystate Health.
 Dr. DePergola holds secondary academic and research appointments at University of Massachusetts Medical School, Sacred Heart University, the American Academy of Neurology, and TEDMED.

 Jasmine Hall, Ph.D.

 Dr. Hall’s fields of interest are Victorian and modern British fiction, literary criticism, and popular culture.
 She has published and presented papers in Dickens Studies Annual and Studies in Short Fiction, as well as in collections on Victorian literature and detective fiction.